vargavd/angular-complete-guide-course/section-11-notes.md

 ## Go to route programatically

 We can inject the angular `Router` and use it to trigger a route change.
 The `router.navigate` accepts an array of strings as the first parameter.
+(It must be an array, the `navigate` method does not accept string.)

 ```
   // ...in some component